Red route: History

 Between 1997 and 2000, transport policy in the United Kingdom became a devolved matter under Tony Blair, with the Senedd in Wales and the Scottish Parliament assuming control over nationwide and regional transport strategy in their respective nations.
 When London was granted a devolved assembly and authority, which came into effect in 2000, regional transport strategy became the responsibility of the Mayor of London.

 The Greater London Authority (GLA) Act 1999, which established the devolved administration in London, gave the Mayor of London a General Transport Duty to "develop and implement policies for the promotion and encouragement of safe, integrated, efficient and economic transport facilities and services to, from and within Greater London".
 Transport for London (TfL) became the highway authority for all roads under GLA control.

 The Greater London Authority Act 1999 passed the management of motorways wholly within London and trunk roads over to the GLA.
 This caused several roads to be renumbered in London, including the A102(M) Blackwall Tunnel (to A102), the A40(M) Westway (to A40) and the M41 West Cross Route (to A3220).

-Routes

-Red Routes are managed and controlled by London Streets, which is an arm of Transport for London (TfL).
+London